-The user has to perform following actions:
+The user has to perform the following actions:

-- Install all ROQSTAR devices and interconnect them to a network - Power Up all ROQSTAR devices - Connect prepared USB flash drive to one given ROQSTAR device.
-User decides which ROQSTAR device acts as entry device by defining its configuration file in the USB command.
+- Install all ROQSTAR devices and interconnect them to a network - Power up all ROQSTAR devices - Connect a prepared USB flash drive to one pre-determined ROQSTAR device.
+The user decides which ROQSTAR device acts as entry device by defining its configuration file in the USB command.

-The ROQSTAR Ethernet Switches will perform following actions:
+The ROQSTAR Ethernet Switches will then perform the following actions:

-- First device will load and apply its configuration file (this is defined by USB command) - · After the first device is configured it will serve the configuration files to the next device - All configuration files will be loaded in local storage of available ROQSTAR device in network - Once uploaded, the configuration files can also be managed through web interface - In case of replacement of a device with a "unconfigured" device.
-The new device will get the configuration from one of its neighbors.
+- The first device will copy all configuration files to its internal storage. - It will apply the configuration file specified by the USB command. - After the first device is configured DHCP is used to offer an IP address and the configuration file name to the neighbor device, which will accept the IP before downloading all configuration files and applying the one with the correct name. - This is repeated until all participating ROQSTAR devices store all configuration files and have applied their configuration.

+Once uploaded, the configuration files can also be managed through the web interface.

+In case one of these devices is replaced with a new "unconfigured" device, the new device will get the configuration from one of its neighbors.